POS System vs Cash Register: Why Most Businesses Need a POS

 - Cash registers for cash-only businesses that don’t need reporting

-Payment trends research, along with our real-world retail and restaurant experience, indicates that cash transactions are declining at a rapid pace while contactless, mobile wallet, online, and BNPL payments are rapidly increasing.
-POS systems can handle these changes while cash registers struggle to keep up—so much so that major electronics companies have stopped manufacturing cash registers altogether.
+Payment trends research, along with our real-world retail and restaurant experience, indicates that contactless, mobile wallet, online, and buy now, pay later (BNPL) payments are rapidly increasing.
+POS systems can let businesses accept these payment methods while cash registers struggle to keep up—so much so that major electronics companies have stopped manufacturing cash registers altogether.

-We’ll go into all the ins and outs below, but if you want to save time, the short answer is that a POS is the better choice for small businesses in almost every case.
+We’ll go into all the ins and outs below, but if you want to save time, the short answer is that a POS is the better choice for small businesses in almost every case, regardless of the type of cash register you’re comparing it to.

 If you want to dive right into finding the best POS for your business, see our specialized guides to various POS types: